nafalabi/Proramming-test-mplus-software/readme.rst

 Programming Test
 ###################

-This is a project from Mplus Software Programming Test.
+This project if for Mplus Software Programming Test.
-This project is build with:
+This project was build with:

 -  PHP as the main programming language
 -  CodeIgniter as PHP Framework